ElementsProject/lightning/doc/PLUGINS.md

 server and `lightningd` acting as client.
 The plugin file needs to be executable (e.g. use `chmod a+x plugin_name`)

+### Warning

+As noted, `lightningd` uses `stdin` as an intake mechanism.
+This can cause unexpected behavior if one is not careful.
+To wit, care should be taken to ensure that debug/logging statements must be routed to `stderr` or directly to a file.
+Activities that are benign in other contexts (`println!`, `dbg!`, etc) will cause the plugin to be killed with an error along the lines of:

+`UNUSUAL plugin-cln-plugin-startup: Killing plugin: JSON-RPC message does not contain "jsonrpc" field`

 ## A day in the life of a plugin

 During startup of `lightningd` you can use the `--plugin=` option to